9:00 am ● Check in & coffee

 4:30 pm - 5:30 pm ● Networking Happy hour

-This is our inaugural LA Mass Spec Day, in collaboration with the University of Southern California, which will take place in person on April 2nd, 2024, at the USC Michaelson Center for Convergent Bioscience.
+This is our inaugural LA Mass Spec Day, in collaboration with UCLA, which will take place in person on October 17th, 2025, at USCLA South Bay

 With an anticipated audience of approximately 75 postdoctoral fellows, alumni, vendors, and participating faculty from universities across the Southern California region, the event promises to facilitate the exchange of ideas and foster collaboration.